About the Alumni Council

 Amanda Liu, Member

-Amanda Liu the Head of Corporate Affairs for Morgan Stanley Huaxin Securities (MSHX), the onshore platform of Morgan Stanley in China.
-Before Morgan Stanley Huaxin, Amanda was the Head of Brand & Communications of BNP Paribas China.
-Prior to BNPP, she was the Head of Corporate Communications for eBay China during the rise of e-commerce in China.
-She started her career in marketing & communications in 2003 with Burson-Marsteller, servicing Fortune 500 clients by supporting their local relation building efforts with government agencies and media, and local clients by paving their way to the world in terms of reputation management.
+Amanda Liu is the Head of Communications for Credit Suisse China.
+Prior to Credit Suisse, she was the Head of Corporate Communications for Morgan Stanley’s China joint venture.
+She is the former Head of Brand & Communications of BNP Paribas China.
+Before servicing financial institutions, she was the Head of Corporate Communications for eBay China during the rise of e-commerce.
+Amanda started her career in communications with Burson-Marsteller in 2003, servicing Fortune 500 clients by supporting their local relation building with government agencies and media.
 After B-M, she joined Ogilvy Group and led her team to build profile for the Group and its parent company, WPP, in China.
 As a marketing & communications veteran with 18 years experience, Amanda has helped dozens of multinational companies across industries with reputation management and brand building in China.

 Antoinette Nido, Member

 Real Estate Consultant and Director, Chambria Property Trust (BCom 1984)

 Antoinette Nido runs a successful Consulting practice buying and selling prestige property on behalf of blue chip clients in the Inner South East.